liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

      - [See above](#iop537)
 4. Danger zone
    - `SCF=QC`, `SCF=XQC`, `SCF=YQC`:
      - Asks the use of quadratically convergent method (for `SCF=XQC`, the QC is invoked only if ordinary SCF failed after (by default) 32 steps).
-SCF=QC has a significant better chance at convergence.
-However, it's (1) far more expensive, (2) more likely to result in a local minimum or unconverged wavefunction (do sanity check with wavefunctional analysis, or at least do a `stable` calculation, especially with ONLY SCF=QC could converged but not any other method).
+SCF=QC has a significant better chance of convergence.
+However, it's (1) far more expensive, (2) more likely to result in a local minimum or unconverged wavefunction (do sanity check with wavefunctional analysis, or at least do a `stable` calculation, especially with ONLY SCF=QC could converge but not any other method).
    - `SCF=conver=N`:
      - Use coarser criteria for SCF convergence.
 Default is 8, so choose a number smaller than 8.
 The specific meaning is to converge the RMS of the density matrix to below 10<sup>-N</sup> and converge the maximum change of the density matrix and the change of electronic energy to below 10<sup>-N+2</sup>.
 For single point calculations, you can set it to `scf=conver=6` with reasonable result.
 However, do not use this in optimization or frequency missions.
 As if you converge the SCF wavefunction to 10<sup>-6</sup>, the gradient would be only be converged to at about 10<sup>-3</sup> ~ 10<sup>-4</sup>.
 The default optimization convergence criteria for gradient is on the order of 10<sup>-4</sup>, which means you may never be able to converge a geometry optimization.
    - `IOp(5/13=1)`:
      - This IOp suppress the checking for SCF convergence.
-The program will carryout the following reaction no matter what's the situation of the SCF convergence.
+The program will carry out the following reaction no matter what's the situation of the SCF convergence.
 This should almost NEVER be used.
 The result is likely to be qualitatively wrong.
 If anyone suggests this as a solution to a L502 error, or use this option in his "default input file template", he should not be trusted to give any advice for Gaussian, and all of this computational result should be checked before interpretation.
-     - Some people say you can use it in a geometry optimization, as if one of the steps is not converged, the next step could, and finally leads to a reasonable reault.
-However this is nonsence.
-If the SCF is not converged, the gradient has a much larger error than the energy, which means the following optimization step is bascially a ramdom nonsence move.
+     - Some people say you can use it in a geometry optimization, as if one of the steps is not converged, the next step could, and finally leads to a reasonable result.
+However, this is nonsense.
+If the SCF is not converged, the gradient has a much larger error than the energy, which means the following optimization step is basically a random move.
 If this solves the convergence problem, you may as well do this by yourself.
 Also, one may well be forgot to check EVERY optimization mission that the SCF is indeed converged in the last step, and report a meaningless result.

 #
 <a name="200"></a>